duyunshu/lucid-dreaming-for-exp-replay/README.md

 The argument ```--checkpoint-buffer``` controls whether to save the entire replay buffer.
 When enabled, the replay buffer(s) will be saved at each checkpoint; previously collected experiences will be loaded when training is resumed.

 Note that saving replay buffers can be memory-intensive.
 If you don't have enough capacity, you can either increase ```--checkpoint-freq``` to checkpoint less frequently, or remove line ```--checkpoint-buffer``` to save only the model parameters.
-If replay buffers were not saved, when resuming training you will start with an empty buffer(s).
+If replay buffers were not saved, when resuming training you will start with empty buffer(s).

 ## Data and plots